 Cenveo Inc. in the sale to LSC Communications of its office products envelope business

-AMC Networks Inc. as underwriters in connection with AMC's $800 million senior notes offering and represented the joint lead arrangers, administrative agent and collateral agent in connection with AMC's $1.25 billion senior secured credit facility
+The underwriters in connection with AMC Networks Inc.'s $800 million senior notes offering and representation of the joint lead arrangers, administrative agent and collateral agent in connection with AMC's $1.25 billion senior secured credit facility

 Merrill Lynch and Morgan Stanley as underwriters in connection with Viacom Inc.'s $1.3 billion subordinated debt offering

-The Madison Square Garden Company in connection with its $181 million acquisition of nightclub operator Tao Group
+The Madison Square Garden Company in connection with the acquisition of nightclub operator Tao Group

 Grab, Inc. in its worldwide (including U.S. and Asia) private offering of $740 million series F preferred stock